carlgwilliam/error_explainer/README.md

 That's it!
 The next time you encouter an Python error, an explaination will appear directly below the error in plain English.

+You can optionally log the error messages encountered by setting `logging` to `yes` in the `config.ini` file.
-The modules paths and some of the messages can be configured by editing the `config.ini` file
+This file can also be used to configure the paths and some of the messages.

 ## References